Overview ↑ Back to top

 - Enter or generate a Coupon Code.
 The code is used by the customer to apply the coupon.
-This must be unique as it identifies the coupon.
+Must be unique as it’s used as an identifier.

-There are three sections you can use to add restrictions and limits for the coupon: General, Usage Restriction and Usage Limits.
+Under Coupon Data, there are three sections you can use to add restrictions and limits for the coupon: General, Usage Restriction, and Usage Limits.

 General ↑ Back to top

 - Discount type :

-- Cart discount – A fixed total discount for the entire cart.
-For example, if the cart contains 3 t-shirts @ $20 each = $60, a coupon for $10 off will give a discount of $10.
+- Percentage discount – A percentage discount for the entire cart.
+For example, if the cart contains three (3) t-shirts @ $20 each = $60, a coupon for 10% off applies a discount of $6.

-- Cart % discount – A percentage discount for the entire cart.
-For example, if the cart contains 3 t-shirts @ $20 each = $60, a coupon for 10% off will give a discount of $6.
+- Fixed cart discount – A fixed total discount for the entire cart.
+For example, if the cart contains three (3) t-shirts @ $20 each = $60, a coupon for $10 off gives a discount of $10.

-- Product discount – A fixed total discount for selected products only.
-The customer will receive the fixed amount of discount per product item.
-For example, 3 t-shirts @ $20 each with a coupon for $10 off, will give a discount of $30.
+- Fixed product discount – A fixed total discount for selected products only.
+Customer receives a set amount of discount per item.
+For example, three (3) t-shirts @ $20 each with a coupon for $10 off applies a discount of $30.

-- Coupon amount – Fixed value or percentage off depending on the discount type you choose.
-Entered without the currency unit or a percent sign as these will be added automatically, e.g., ’10’ for£10 or 10%.
+- Coupon amount – Fixed value or percentage, depending on discount type you choose.
+Entered without a currency unit or a percent sign, which are added automatically, e.g., Enter ’10’ for £10 or 10%.

 - Allow free shipping – Removes shipping cost when coupon is used.
-Requires free shipping be enabled.
+Requires Free Shipping to be enabled.

 - Coupon expiry date – Date the coupon should expire and can no longer be used.
 Expiry happens at 12:00 am or 00:00 on the date chosen.
 If you want a coupon to be valid through Christmas Day but invalid the moment Christmas is over, set the expiration date to YYYY-12-26 as it will expire on YYYY-12-26 00:00.
 It uses your site’s time zone setting at Settings > General > Timezone in WordPress.

 Usage Restriction ↑ Back to top

-- Minimum spend – This field allows you to set the minimum subtotal needed to use the coupon.
+- Minimum spend – Allows you to set the minimum subtotal needed to use the coupon.
 Note: The sum of the cart subtotal + tax is used to determine the minimum amount.